Orbital-Web/Raphael/README.md

 ./main human "Human" Raphael "Raphael" -s "game.pgn"    # Linux/WSL
 ```

 You can see other command-line arguments by running `main.exe -h`.
-The UCI engine has no command-line arguments.

 ### Compiling From Source